peruzzoarthur/posts/react-chromajs/README.md

 };
 ```

-Create the card at src/components
+Create the card component at src/components/ChromaCard.tsx

 ```typescript
 import { brewer } from "chroma-js";